kristianmandrup/puppeteer-browser-agent/Actions.md

 The `find_code` definition is an object with the following properties

 - `codelineSelector` a selector to use within a code tag to identify each line of code
+- `codeTitle` the section header title for the code to be extracted

 ```ts
 {